|Module Title||SPANISH LANGUAGE-WRITTEN (ADVANCED)|

 Submission of work: Students are required to submit a piece of written work for each Friday class.
 They are also asked to prepare work for the Tuesday class and to undertake occasional written assignments and tests.

-5) be able to communicate in written Spanish at a standard appropriate to Level 1
+- communicate in written Spanish at a standard appropriate to Level 1

-6) be capable of producing summaries of material written in Spanish
+- produce summaries of material written in Spanish

 - give your own insights into key aspects of Spanish society

 - make both supervised and independent use of the facilities available in the department: video, language laboratory, satellite television

 Language modules have, as an integral part of their structure, regular homework assignments and class tests as well as end of year examinations.
 All assessment is designed to measure your progress against learning outcomes at the appropriate level.